penumbra-zone/penumbra/docs/guide/src/pcli/governance.md

   <img src="../governance-light.png" />
 </picture>

+In the above, rounded grey boxes are actions submitted by the proposal author, rectangular colored boxes are the state of the proposal on chain, and colored circles are outcomes of voting.

 ### Kinds Of Proposal

 There are 4 kinds of governance proposal on Penumbra: **signaling**, **emergency**, **parameter